text 20 min

 }

-Feature Props State
+Props Configure, State Remembers

-function ToggleMessage({ message }) {
+function ToggleMessage({ message, initiallyVisible = true }) {

-const [isVisible, setIsVisible] = useState(true);
+const [isVisible, setIsVisible] = useState(initiallyVisible);

 return (

-<button onClick={() => setIsVisible(!isVisible)}>
+<button onClick={() => setIsVisible((visible) => !visible)}>

 {isVisible ?
-'Hide' : 'Show'}
+"Hide" : "Show"}

 </button>